-Romaine, Romaine Hearts: WATCHLIST Romaine and Romaine heart supplies are good, but the market is trending higher due to increased demand.
-Due to the warmer weather, insect pressure and light blistering have been reported.
-Organic Romaine hearts are no longer escalated.
+Romaine, Romaine Hearts: WATCHLIST Romaine and Romaine heart supplies are good.
+Insect pressure and light blistering have been reported.

 Green and Red Leaf: WATCHLIST Overall quality and supplies look good.
 Weights and sizing are improving.

 English Cucumbers: Good supply available this week crossing from Mexico.
 Quality on new crop out of Mexico was good.